Alaa Al-Hejji

-Alaa Al Hejji (علاء آل حجي; born 3 December 1995) is a football player for Neom in the Saudi Professional League.
+Alaa Haji Al Hejji (علاء آل حجي; born 3 December 1995) is a Saudi Arabian professional footballer who plays for Neom in the Saudi Professional League and the Saudi Arabia national team.

 Career

 On 7 March 2020, Al Hejji joined Al-Wehda on a pre-contract agreement.
 He officially joined the club following the conclusion of the 2019–20 season.

 On 17 July 2025, Al Hejji joined newly-promoted Saudi Pro League club Neom.